Pip-Boy

 The Pip-Boy is a fictional wearable computer in the post-apocalyptic Fallout video game franchise.
-Manufactured in-universe by RobCo Industries prior to the devastating nuclear Great War, it is capable of numerous functions depending on the model.
-In the Fallout games, it functions as a diegetic way for the player to access the menu and manage their inventory.
+Manufactured by RobCo Industries prior to the apocalyptic nuclear Great War, it is capable of numerous functions, depending on the model.
+In the Fallout games, it functions as a diegetic way for the player to access the menu and manage their inventory, as well as equip certain items when necessary.

-The Pip-Boy has been called one of the most iconic tools of Fallout and video games as a whole, and praised for its design, as well as compared with real-world wearable computers.
-Many working replicas of the Pip-Boy have been built by fans of the series, and Bethesda, developers of Fallout 3, 4 and 76, has released a Pip-Boy replica alongside editions of Fallout 4 that can be used alongside a phone app, in limited quantities.
-And a D.I.Y.
-Pip-Boy replica as a package sold separately from Fallout 76.
+The Pip-Boy has been named one of the most iconic tools of Fallout and video games as a whole, and is praised for its design, as well as being compared with real wearable computers.
+In 2015, Bethesda released a replica Pip-Boy as part of a limited run of collector's editions of Fallout 4.
+This replica could house a smartphone, allowing the player to control their in-game device through a phone application.
+A Pip-Boy 2000 Mark VI replica D.I.Y kit was sold to commemorate the release of Fallout 76.
+In 2024, The Wand Company released a replica of the Pip-Boy 3000 Mark V, shown in the Fallout TV series.

 Characteristics

-In the Interplay Fallout titles, the Pip-Boy serves as a menu screen, however, in the Bethesda games, it appears attached to the player character's arm and is looked at from a first-person perspective.
-The newer Pip-Boy contains a map, quest tracker, a radio, and a light.
+In the Interplay Fallout titles, the Pip-Boy serves as a stand-in for a menu screen.
+In the Bethesda titles, it is attached to the player character's arm and is looked at from a first-person perspective.
+The newer Pip-Boy models contains a map, quest tracker, a radio and a light-up screen function, serving as a sort of flashlight.

 Development

 Leonard Boyarsky, one of the lead designers of Fallout at Interplay, stated that he designed the Pip-Boy more towards his personal preference for "old, clunky technology" than any trend towards retrofuturism.
-The design was meant to seem like it "wasn’t all that dependable" and "kind of hacked together" to show that "the world wasn’t quite working".
+The design was meant to seem like it "wasn't all that dependable" and "kind of hacked together" to show that "the world wasn't quite working".
 The user interface was meant to feel like an in-universe object, which was rare at the time.
-Anthony Postma, another Interplay designer, created the device’s layout.
+Anthony Postma, another Interplay designer, created the device's layout.

 When Bethesda Softworks acquired the franchise, they increased its retrofuturistic themes.
 The redesigned Pip-Boy 3000 reflected the Streamline Moderne aesthetic, and looked sleeker and more polished, while still being relatively bulky.
 The new Pip-Boy also lacked the drawn mascot and exposed vacuum tubes of the original, in order to make it fit on the player's arm.
 These elements, however, make a return with Fallout 76's Pip-Boy 2000 Mark VI.